-Often a combination that includes either cisplatin or carboplatin plus one other drug is used.
-Sometimes combinations with less severe side effects, such as gemcitabine with vinorelbine or paclitaxel, may be used.
+If a combination is used, it often includes either cisplatin or carboplatin plus one other drug.
+Sometimes combinations that do not include these drugs, such as gemcitabine with vinorelbine or paclitaxel, may be used.

-For people with advanced lung cancers who meet certain criteria, targeted therapy drugs such as bevacizumab (Avastin®) or cetuximab (Erbitux®) may be added to initial treatment as well (see the "Targeted therapies for non-small cell lung cancer" section).
+For people with advanced lung cancers who meet certain criteria, a targeted therapy drug such as bevacizumab (Avastin®) or cetuximab (Erbitux®) may be added to treatment as well (see “Targeted therapies for non-small cell lung cancer”).

 If the initial chemo treatment for advanced lung cancer is no longer working, the doctor may recommend second-line treatment with a single drug such as docetaxel or pemetrexed.
-Another option may be the targeted therapy erlotinib (Tarceva®) (see the "Targeted therapies for non-small cell lung cancer" section).
 Again, advanced age is no barrier to receiving these drugs as long as the person is in good general health.

 Possible side effects